mandoiwanaga/kingcounty_housing_analysis/README.md

 <br/>
-This workflow can be viewed in the [eda_model.ipynb](https://github.com/mandoiwanaga/kingcounty_housing_analysis/blob/master/eda_model.ipynb) notebook.
+This workflow can be viewed in eda_model.ipynb.

 ## Modeling